 A customer testimonial showcases the best of what your products and services have to offer – through the eyes of your happy customers.
 It’s an indispensable convincing tool, but getting the kind of customer testimonial that really helps your business requires a proactive approach.
 Planning the who, what, when and how behind your customer testimonial requests will earn you high-quality customer testimonials.

 Online reputation management (ORM) involves using your online reviews and testimonials to maintain a positive brand image and sell more – you need it, but how do you get it?
 Well, a 2020 BrightLocal survey revealed 73 percent of consumers received a review request from a business and 72 percent of that group went on to leave a review.
-Acquiring testimonials and reviews starts with just asking – and planning how to get customer testimonials is 100 percent worth it.
+Acquiring testimonials and reviews starts with just asking – and planning how to get a testimonial from a client is 100 percent worth it.

 Read on to find out what is a testimonial, customer testimonial examples, what is the goal of a testimonial, why ORM marketing matters and how a professional testimonial service helps you with how to get customer testimonials that deliver profitable results.